• Skip to Content

 • Program Learning Outcomes

-To graduate with a specialization in Water Technology, students must complete the following required courses in addition to the general breadth requirements for Associate of Science degree (total = 60 units).
+To graduate with a specialization in Water Technology, students must complete the required courses alongside the general breadth requirements for the Associate of Science degree (total = 60 units).

 Course List